selevinia/spring-data-tarantool-examples/README.md

 # Spring Data Examples for Tarantool

 This repository contains example projects for the Spring Data Tarantool module to showcase the API and how to use the features provided by the modules.
+To run tests using Docker, file docker-compose.yml may be used.

 ## Imperative examples